Brendan Donovan Player Props: Cardinals vs. Giants

 Brendan Donovan At The Plate

-- Donovan has three doubles, two home runs and five walks while hitting .264.
+- Donovan has three doubles, two home runs and six walks while hitting .253.

-- He has gone deep in two of 20 games played this year, and in 2.5% of his plate appearances.
+- He has homered in two of 21 games played this year, and in 2.4% of his plate appearances.

-- In three games this season (15.0%), Donovan has picked up an RBI, including two games with multiple runs batted in.
+- Donovan has driven in a run in three games this year (14.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.